JohnVersus/nextjs-gpt-boilerplate/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## Contact

-If you have any questions or need further assistance, feel free to open an issue or contact the project maintainer.
+Feel free to open an issue or submit a pull request.

+---